 #3 design your workout

-At this point of the season (mid to late July) you do not need to do 2 sets of 3 x 3 minutes on 3 minutes off with a 6 minute set break between 265 – 305 watts.
+We recommend Strava-Vals at the point in the season when we think you do not need to do 2 sets of 3 x 3 minutes on 3 minutes off with a 6 minute set break between 265 – 305 watts.
 All you need to do is sharpen the sword with 2 or 3 really REALLY hard similar length efforts.